-Teeth can be lost to gum disease, decay or injury, many patients turn to dentures as an option for replacing missing teeth.
+Because teeth can be lost to gum disease, decay or injury, many patients turn to dentures as an option for replacing missing teeth.
 Dentures are replacements for missing teeth that can be taken out and put back into your mouth.
-They also can be made to closely resemble your natural teeth and may even help fill out the appearance of your face and profile while improving your smile!
+They also can be made to closely resemble your natural teeth and can help fill out the appearance of your face and profile while improving your smile!
 To ensure a comfortable fit, dentures are custom-made in a dental laboratory from impressions taken of your mouth.

 Premium dentures are made from high-quality materials that impact and stain resistant.
 They also fit well to the shape and size of the wearer’s mouth and can also be adjusted to reflect the natural color of the oral cavity.
 Designed to mimic the gradual wear of natural tooth enamel, for less wear and tear, they are customized according to both the mouth and other defining elements of the face like cheekbones or jawlines.

 Implant-Supported Partial Dentures

 If you’re missing only a few natural teeth, an implant-supported partial denture provides retention that is superior to that of traditional dentures, allowing you to bite, chew and talk properly – without the visible clasps.
 The partial denture can be fixed or removable.
 Both are good options, and the best option for you may depend on your personal needs and what your dentist recommends.
 For both types, the partial denture is held in place by titanium implants, which are secured into the jawbone for a sturdy hold.

 Traditional dentures can often become loose, causing chewing and speaking problems.
 But with lock-in dentures from your Abilene Dental dentist, stability problems are not a concern.
 With a simple procedure, we can create dentures that “lock in” using a customized combination of holding caps and snap-on components.

 Mini dental implants are an alternative to conventional implants.
 As implied by the name, they are about half the width of regular implants.
 Mini implants are often suggested for patients whose bone width is not dense enough to support regular implants.
 These mini-implants can be used to stabilize dentures or a restoration for a small tooth, front tooth or teeth located in a narrow space.

 A partial denture is a removable, yet natural-looking dental appliance that helps restore the form and function of your jaw by replacing one or more missing teeth.
 When you are missing one or more teeth, the bite pressures shift in your mouth.
 Other teeth may begin to move to compensate for the “gap” in your bite, and you may experience shrinking of both the soft tissues and the supporting bone near your missing teeth.
 This can alter your physical appearance and lead to subsequent problems with your other teeth.
 A partial denture keeps the underlying structures of your mouth – your gums, jawbone, facial muscles, etc. – active and engaged.
 It helps prevent further shifting of the other teeth in your mouth while giving you the confidence of having a beautiful, complete smile.

 When you have lost your natural teeth, a variety of complications can arise that impact your physical and emotional health – beyond just your smile.
 Dentures are an important part of restoring your smile’s appearance, but they can pose challenges for some.
 Implant retained dentures offer you a secure, natural-looking option that is not only more comfortable but also more convenient than traditional dentures.

-Traditional vs. Premium Dentures
+Traditional vs Premium Dentures

-Traditional dentures are prosthetic devices that basically serve as false teeth.
+Comfortable and safe, traditional dentures are prosthetic devices that serve as false teeth.
 They can take the place of some (partial) or all (complete) teeth.
 Not only do they cost significantly less than other solutions, but they are also less invasive.